Advancing Women in STEM through Institutional Transformation at Adams State University

 Focus Group Study

 - Two one-hour focus groups were conducted in conjunction with the time log study.
 There were different focus groups for men, women, and department chairs.

 - 9 STEM/SBS Faculty (Males=3; Females=6) completed the first focus group, 11 (Males = 4, Females = 7) completed the second focus group.

 - Major themes found were: participants were curious about the time log process and concerned that the time log may not be representative of their time, both men and women discussed differences in student perceptions of faculty related to gender and differences in expectations for service.
 Men were more likely to set aside time to work on a specific task, women were more likely to describe multitasking.
-Both men and women described the RTP process as a moving target and described shifting expectations during their time at ASU.
-Finally, both men and women noted there were fewer female full professors at ASU and fewer female role models.
+Both men and women described the RTP process as a moving target and described shifting expectations during their time at Adams State.
+Finally, both men and women noted there were fewer female full professors at Adams State and fewer female role models.

 - A survey, composed of relevant questions taken from the report of the promotion, gender, race, ethnicity and service committee from University of Massachusetts Boston and the Faculty Job Satisfaction Survey, was sent to all faculty in STEM and SBS in March 2018.
 Sixteen surveys were completed (female = 9, male = 7).

 - There no were no differences found in number of committees that faculty participated in, however women reported more than double the hours spent on service work at the institutional and profession level compared to men (67 hours/semester vs. 30 hours/semester).

 - No significant difference in advising was found by gender.
 There were both male and female faculty with large numbers (>50) of advisees.
 Women reported more time spent assisting students with interpersonal struggles.